 So, even though $45 per night is a fortune to many Vietnamese people, and it’s also pretty steep for a couple of budget-conscious cycle tourists, we have no regrets about splashing out.

-Great Service Is Great Business
+At the Elegance Emerald, Great Service Is Great Business

 Special mention must go to the staff, who have been incredible.
 They have clearly been well trained, are well managed, and seem to truly enjoy helping their guests.